-Needless to say that I drank more than a few of them while I was there and have been experimenting with egg whites in cocktails for the last few weeks.
-I thought it would be fun to write a post on how to use them and give you guys a few recipes to try out if you are feeling ambitious!
+Needless to say that I drank more than a few of them while I was there and have been experimenting with egg white cocktails for the last few weeks.
+I thought it would be fun to write a post on how to use egg whites and give you guys a few recipes to try out if you are feeling ambitious!

 1) For any of the cocktails, add ingredients to a cocktail shaker with lots of ice.

 3) Strain into chilled glass, garnish, and serve.

 Egg White Cocktails